Downtown Tampa: Channel District

 Although technically downtown, Channelside is often thought to be adjacent to the main CBD.
 This district is the location for many prominent downtown venues.
-The Tampa Convention Center, Amalie Arena, Tampa Bay History Center, the Florida Aquarium and the SS American Victory are located in the Channel District.
+The Tampa Convention Center, Benchmark International Arena, Tampa Bay History Center, the Florida Aquarium and the SS American Victory are located in the Channel District.
 Twin 30 story condos were completed in 2007, called the Towers of Channelside.
 Many other residential mid and high-rises have been completed since.
 Many locals know the Channel District (often abbreviated to Channelside in local parlance) for its nightlife.
 The Channelside Bay Plaza, which has views of the downtown skyline, is located in the middle of the district.
 Entrepreneurs have founded companies that operate NEVs to shuttle clubgoers to/from Channelside and Tampa's other core districts: Hyde Park, SoHo, Downtown, and Ybor City.

 University Area

 The University area is the city's educational hub and is the location of The University of Tampa a medium-sized private co-educational university.
 Making up the City's western boundary and located just across the Hillsborough River from downtown the university is home to 6,900 students.